adamghill/unsuckjs.com/README.md

 1. `cp .env.example .env`
 1. Update `.env` with your GitHub username and personal access token that was just created
 1. `poetry run coltrane play`

+## Minify CSS

+1. `npm install -g uncss`
+1. Make sure that the regular CSS files are enabled in the template
+1. Make sure the site is running in another terminal
+1. `uncss http://localhost:8000 --output static/css/unsuckjs.min.css`